 There are three classes of pyrotechnic operator license.

-Class 2 allows you to launch commercial solid rockets as Class 3, plus you can launch experimental rockets where you fabricate your own solid rocket motor.
+Class 2 allows you to launch Class 3 rockets, plus you can launch experimental rockets where you fabricate your own solid rocket motor.

-Class 1 allows you to launch commercial and experimental solid rockets, the same rockets of Class 2 and 3, plus you can also launch experimental hybrid and liquid rockets where you fabricate your own hybrid and liquid rocket motors.
+Class 1 allows you to launch Class 3 and 2 rockets, plus you can also launch experimental rockets where you fabricate your own hybrid and liquid rocket motors.

 Pyrotechnic Operator Classes

 The FAR directors believe that all amateurs that fabricate and launch commercial or experimental rockets and rocket motors would benefit by obtaining a pyrotechnic operator license.
 Periodically FAR holds pyrotechnic operator classes to encourage people to get these licenses.